EOPS/CARE/NextUp

 • Tutoring

-• Phi Theta Kappa Membership Fees, as funding permits
+• Phi Theta Kappa Membership Fees & Graduation Regalia*

 The Extended Opportunity Program & Services is designed for educationally and economically disadvantaged students.
 The program is funded by the State of California and local community college districts.
 EOPS is the result of Assembly Bill 164, passed by the California Legislature in 1969.
 The enactment of this statewide program enabled community colleges to reach out and ensure success for students that otherwise would not be able to attend college or complete a college education.